theinventorshouse/pxt-microbit/docs/courses/stem/acceleration/code.md

 ### Challenge 2

-Replace "z" in `acceleration(z)` with "x" or "y".
+Replace "z" in `acceleration(z)` with "x" or "z".
 Changing the axis will cause the BBC micro:bit to measure the force in a different direction.
 What differences in the resulting pattern does this replacement make`

 * click *Download* to see if the code works as expected.